kbss-cvut/s-pipes-editor-ui/README.md

 Then, SPipes Editor UI can be run as `docker run -e SERVICE_URL=<SPIPES_BACKEND_URL> -p 3000:80 s-pipes-editor-ui`
 where <SPIPES_BACKEND_URL> denotes the URL where SPipes backend is running.

+### Running Editor UI

+To run editor do the following:
+- run `docker-compose up` in root directory of the project

-### Docker-compose
+#### Docker-compose detail

+You can run editor together with backend using docker orchestration.
 The docker-compose is composed of 4 services and can be run via `docker-compose up`:
 * [chlupnoha/s-pipes-editor-ui:latest](https://hub.docker.com/repository/docker/chlupnoha/s-pipes-editor-ui) - accessible on `http://localhost:3000`
 * [chlupnoha/s-pipes-editor-rest:latest](https://hub.docker.com/repository/docker/chlupnoha/s-pipes-editor-rest) - accessible on `http://localhost:18115` with [configuration options](https://github.com/kbss-cvut/s-pipes-editor#dockerization)
 * [chlupnoha/spipes-engine:latest](https://hub.docker.com/repository/docker/chlupnoha/spipes-engine) - accessible on `http://localhost:8081` with [configuration options](https://github.com/kbss-cvut/s-pipes#dockerization)